Welcome to the digital purgatory!

 Definition

-Pasta cut into large strips; mostly in the pl., esp. to indicate the typical dish of Emilian and Romagnola cuisine, made with egg lasagne (if mixed with pureed spinach called green lasagne) boiled and then arranged in layers in a pan with ragù and béchamel and then put to mix in the oven.
+Pasta cut into large strips; mostly in the pl., esp. to indicate the typical dish of Emilian and Romagnola cuisine, made with egg lasagna (if mixed with pureed spinach called green lasagna) boiled and then arranged in layers in a pan with ragù and béchamel and then put to mix in the oven.
 The dishes of Emilia Romagna cuisine are, without a doubt, the most substantial and varied of all Italian cuisines.

 Kitchenware